MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview.md

 ## More Microsoft services for FLW

-**Microsoft 365 for frontline workers** is a licensing option that's designed for frontline worker scenarios.
+**Microsoft 365 for frontline workers** is a licensing option designed for frontline worker scenarios.
 It's ideal for a mobile workforce that primarily interacts with customers and needs to stay connected to the rest of the organization.
 It interacts with other apps and services, including Microsoft Teams, Outlook, SharePoint, and more.

 For more information and to get started, go to:

 - [Get started with Microsoft 365 for frontline workers](/microsoft-365/frontline/flw-overview)
 - [Choose your scenarios for Microsoft 365 for frontline workers](/microsoft-365/frontline/flw-choose-scenarios)

 **Windows 365 Frontline** is a version of Windows 365 that provides a single license to provision some Cloud PC virtual machines.
 It can help organizations save costs.
-It's ideal for workers who share computing resources and don't require 24/7 devices, including users who are:
+It's ideal for workers who share computing resources and don't require 24/7 devices, including users who:

-- On a rotation schedule
+- Are on a rotation schedule
-- Working across time zones and regions
+- Work across time zones and regions
-- Part-time workers
+- Are part-time workers
-- Contingent staff
+- Are contingent staff

 For more information and to get started, go to: